 The AUM MBA uses a team-based learning approach to create a highly supportive and collaborative learning experience.
-Learning Teams are formed at the beginning of each module and comprise of 3 to 5 members in each team, with an emphasis on diversity of backgrounds.
+Learning Teams are formed at the beginning of each module and comprise 3 to 5 members, with an emphasis on diversity of backgrounds.

 Team members work together on assignments and projects, and teams function just as they would in the workplace, building – and enhancing – the skills and experience of each team member.
-This approach provides valuable opportunities for each participant to develop leadership skills while in the AUM MBA program.
-Furthermore, it provides the opportunity to learn not only from their professors, but also from their teammates and classmates.
+This approach provides valuable opportunities for each participant to develop leadership skills during his program studies.
+Furthermore, it provides students the opportunity to learn not only from their professors, but also from their teammates and classmates.

 A cohort experience built upon shared learning experiences and teamwork between AUM MBA students of different backgrounds plays an essential role in promoting an understanding of management challenges and the development of managerial skills.
 The cohort structure also provides the architecture for achieving a higher degree of integration among functional disciplines as we move into the future.

 Group work is not always easy; team members sometimes cannot prepare for or attend group sessions because of other responsibilities, and conﬂicts often result from differing skill levels and work ethics.